How to Upload a Custom Font to Squarespace (7.0 & 7.1)

 Woohoo!
 You did it!
 You’ve officially added your own custom font to your Squarespace site (and if you haven’t found a font yet, you now know exactly where to look).

-All it takes is a little bit of code and some simple tweaks and you have yourself a custom, professional grade website.
+With Squarespace's new update, all it takes is a little drag and drop action (or a tiny bit of code) and you have yourself a custom, professional grade website.
 Now off you go, type away!

 Make sure to check out some of our other quick code tricks for customizing your Squarespace site below! 👇